SkeldJS/Hindenburg/README.md

 **Default:** `[ 22123 ]`

 ### `cluster.plugins`
-A record of plugin name to plugin configuration to use.
+A record of plugin name to plugin configuration to use, you can also set the plugin config to `false` to disable the plugin entirely, or set it to `true` to use the plugin's default configuration.

 **Default:** `{}`

 ## Load Balancer

 ### `loadbalancer.clusters`
 An array of [clusters](#Cluster) that the load-balancer can redirect clients to equally.

 ### `loadbalancer.ip`
 The IP address of the load balancer.